jorge2412/DataLake2/Data/Azure DocumentDB/Session 2 - Hands On (Draft)/Azure DocumentDB HOL.md

 [DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) is a fully managed NoSQL database service built for fast performance, high availability, elastic scaling, and ease of development.
 As a schema-free NoSQL database, DocumentDB provides rich and familiar SQL query capabilities over JSON data, ensuring that 99% of your reads are served under 10 milliseconds and 99% of your writes are served under 15 milliseconds.
 These unique benefits make DocumentDB a great fit for Web, mobile, gaming, IoT, and many other applications that need seamless scale and global replication.

-In this lab, you’ll create and configure an Azure DocumentDB account, database, and collection to accept the import of customer and product order information for the fictitious company Adventure Works, as well as automatically populating an Azure Search service index with customer and product information to facilitate an "autosuggest" customer order search.
+In this lab, you will deploy an Azure DocumentDB database to store customer and product order information for the fictitious company *Adventure Works*, and you will connect it to Azure Search to index the data and facilitate auto-suggest.
+You will also write a Web app that uses the database and deploy it as an Azure Web app.

 <a name="Objectives"></a>
 ### Objectives ###